Layers in Angular Diagram Component

 Send Layer Backward

-// move the layer backward
+// Move the specified layer backward in the stacking order

 this.diagram.sendLayerBackward('layer1');